Embird Embroidery Software

 Filled Ellipse

-Use Filled Ellipse tool to paint an ellipse-shaped filled-in frame in work area.
+Use the Filled Ellipse tool to paint an ellipse-shaped filled-in frame in the work area.
 This tool paints a line around the ellipse using the current line width.
 With Shift down, you can paint a circle.
-Before you use the Filled ellipse tool, you might want to choose the width of pen, the cross type and cross layers (see also Color Palette Bar).
-Use left mouse button to paint with cross color 1 and right mouse button to paint with cross color 2 (see below).
+Before you use the Filled ellipse tool, you might want to choose the width of the pen, the cross type, and cross layers (see also Color Palette Bar).
+Use the left mouse button to paint with cross color 1 and the right mouse button to paint with cross color 2 (see below).
 Depress the ALT key while painting to clear the crosses under the cursor.

 Regular Polygon